wri/ndc/July 26/EGY-EN-CM.md

 2. Activate genetic diversity of plant species with maximum productivity.
 3. Achieve biological diversity of all livestock, fishery, and poultry elements to protect them and ensure food security.
 4. Develop agro-economic systems and new structures to manage crops, fisheries and animal production, which are resilient to climate changes.
-5. Increase the efficiency of irrigation water use, while maintaining crop productivity and
+5. Increase the efficiency of irrigation water use, while maintaining crop productivity and protecting land from degradation.
 6. Review of new and existing land use policies and agricultural expansion programs to take into account possibilities of land degradation in Delta and other affected areas resulting from Mediterranean Sea level rise.
 7. Develop systems, programs and policies to protect rural community and support its adaptive capacity to the expected trend in land use change, plant and animal production, and internal migration due to climate change.

 ***Health Sector:***

 1. Identify potential health risks as a result of climate change.
 2. Raise community awareness about climate change risks and means of adaptation.
 3. Increase the efficiency of healthcare sector and improve the quality of health services in dealing with climate change.
 4. Support Ministry of Health efforts to improve the social and economic status and population characteristics.

 ***Rural Areas, Population, and Roads***